-As a bonus, we’ve included one of the most useful tools for WordPress development: Airplane Mode by Andrew Norcross.
-This is a plugin mostly for developers that is incredibly helpful for local development as well as when you are working with a slow internet connection.
+As a bonus, we included one of the most useful and helpful tools for WordPress development: Airplane Mode by Andrew Norcross.
+This is a plugin mostly for developers that work with a slow internet connection.

-What the plugin does is prevent WordPress from loading a whole lot of external files and services, such as fonts and Gravatars.
-This has a two-fold effect of reducing network usage as well as improving load times.
-If you are developing locally and you don’t need all of those extra items, then Airplane Mode is one of those plugins that you really just can’t do without.
+What the plugin does is prevent WordPress from loading a lot of external files and services, such as fonts and Gravatars.
+This has a two-fold effect of reducing network usage and improving load times.
+If you are developing locally and you don’t need those extra items, then Airplane Mode is a plugin that you absolutely need.

 Which plugins do you admire?

-That’s our short list, but there are, of course, plenty of other incredible WordPress plugins out there.
-I encourage you to explore your options and find the ideal plugin that really fits your needs perfectly.
+That’s our short list but there are, of course, plenty of other incredible WordPress plugins out there.
+I encourage you to explore your options and find what perfectly fits your needs.

 Are there any WordPress plugins you can’t live without?
 Which developers or solutions are on your short list?
-Leave some of your own recommendations and reviews in the comments, we’d love to hear from you.
+Leave your own recommendations and reviews in Comments.
+We’d love to hear from you!